SystemRDL/PeakRDL/docs/index.rst

 * Import & export IP-XACT XML.
 * Create rich and dynamic HTML documentation.
 * Build a UVM register model abstraction layer.
+* Be extended by :ref:`exporter-plugin` plugin.
-* ... or extended this tool with your own plugins
+* ... or use one of the many :ref:`community-plugins`